 I just discovered this awesome TurboDOS site.

 When I started work in 1984 the office computer system consisted of a Northstar Horizon running TurboDOS feeding about half a dozen serial lines connected the dumb terminals.
 The terminals were green screens.
 We were running Wordstar and Supercalc and Dbase.
-When the system was updated in around 1986 the terminals were colour and I was literally hopping around the room in excitement - I thought that was soooo cool.
+When the system was updated in around 1986 the terminals were colour and I was literally hopping around the room in excitement - I thought that was so cool.
 Great to see this fantastic site!

 I fired off an email to congratulate the webmaster (not heard back yet).
 I include a snippet of the email I sent here: